Bridges Evergreen Holdings

 Backed by the Bridges Social Entrepreneurs Fund, HCT Group, is a social enterprise bus operator that uses its profits to provide community transport services and training.

 In 2010, HCT raised a pioneering £4m round of social investment to help fund its ambitious growth plans and allow it to compete with private-sector providers.
 In the subsequent years, HCT was able to win a number of additional commercial contracts, helping it to almost double in size: total income was £45m for the 2015 financial year.
-As a result, it was able to provide a full and successful exit for its original social investors in 2015, with a blended return of about 7%.
+It also surpassed all its social impact targets.
+As a result, it was able to provide a full and successful exit for its original social investors in 2015 (Bridges Ventures, Big Issue Invest, Futurebuilders and Rathbone), with a blended return of about 7%.

 Since 2010, HCT has created more than 350 jobs, while supporting a further 390 individuals to obtain jobs in other companies as a result of the training or education it has delivered.
 It has increased commercial passenger numbers at a time when many other bus operators have seen a decline.
 It has provided over 1.1m passenger trips for disadvantaged individuals and used its surpluses to create new routes and services based on community need, mitigating barriers to access and reducing isolation for some of the most vulnerable in society.

 CASA is an employee-owned social enterprise that provides high-quality domiciliary and complex health and social care to the elderly, disabled and vulnerable.